• Home

 Avoidant Restrictive Food Intake Disorder (ARFID)

 Avoidant/Restrictive Food Intake Disorder (ARFID) is an eating disorder characterized by a persistent avoidance or restriction of food intake, leading to significant weight loss, nutritional deficiencies, or impaired physical or psychosocial functioning.
-Unlike anorexia nervosa, ARFID is not driven by body image concerns or fear of weight gain.
+Unlike anorexia nervosa, which is often addressed through specific anorexia nervosa treatment options, ARFID is not driven by body image concerns or fear of weight gain.
 Instead, it may stem from sensory sensitivities (e.g., aversion to certain textures, smells, or tastes), fear of adverse consequences (e.g., choking or vomiting), or a lack of interest in eating.
 Common in children but also affecting adults, ARFID can result in dependence on supplements or tube feeding, growth delays, or social isolation.
 Symptoms include limited food variety, avoidance of entire food groups, and anxiety around eating.
-Treatment often involves behavioral therapy, nutritional support, and addressing underlying sensory or psychological issues.If any of these questions resonate with you, it’s possible that you or a loved one is struggling with ARFID.
-Through a compassionate, patient and highly trained approach, we at Healing Nutrition Therapy can guide you or your loved one, through the process of slowly expanding on your preferred foods through a variety of treatment methods.
+While this disorder is distinct from binge eating disorder, individuals may seek binge eating disorder help for related issues.
+Treatment for ARFID often involves behavioral therapy, nutritional support, and addressing underlying sensory or psychological issues, similar to the support offered in bulimia nervosa support programs.
+If any of these questions resonate with you, it’s possible that you or a loved one is struggling with ARFID.
+Through a compassionate, patient, and highly trained approach, we at Healing Nutrition Therapy can guide you or your loved one through the process of slowly expanding on your preferred foods using a variety of treatment methods, which may also include diabulimia treatment for those managing diabetes.

 Orthorexia